Table of Contents

 How to Save Money on Gap Insurance

-• Look into discounts.
-You may be eligible for reduced rates if your projected mileage is low or you have a safe driving record.
+• Look into discounts: You may be eligible for reduced car insurance rates if your projected mileage is low or you have a safe driving record.
 Learn more about how to lower your car insurance.

-• Sign up for voluntary tracking.
-Your insurance company may offer a lower rate if you allow them to install a tracking device in your car.
+• Sign up for voluntary tracking: Your insurance company may offer a lower overall auto insurance premium if you allow them to install a tracking device in your car.
 You’ll have extra incentive to drive sensibly if you’re saving money.

-• Pay annually or biannually.
-Monthly payments for auto insurance often cost slightly more.
-If you can cover the annual bill up front, you’ll reduce the total amount paid.
+• Pay annually or biannually: Monthly payments for auto insurance often cost slightly more.
+If you can cover the annual bill upfront, you’ll reduce the total amount you pay.

 Is It Worth Getting Gap Coverage?

-Because gap coverage is typically inexpensive, it’s often worth purchasing for a new vehicle.
-For a few dollars a month, it can save you potentially thousands in the event of a bad accident or theft.
-Plus, if you’re new to the road, purchasing gap coverage is one of the crucial insurance tips for first time drivers.
+Because gap coverage is typically inexpensive, it’s often worth purchasing it if you have a new vehicle.
+It may save you thousands in the event of a bad accident or car theft.
+Plus, if you’ve recently received your license, purchasing gap coverage is part of the essential insurance tips for first-time drivers.

 However, the lower your loan balance, the less valuable gap coverage becomes.
-Over the years, the gap between your loan balance and car’s value can close, and gap coverage will be of little value.
+Over the years, the gap between your loan balance and your car’s value can narrow.

 The Takeaway

-Anyone purchasing or leasing a brand-new car will likely find gap coverage worthwhile, especially if you paid a low down payment.
+If you’re purchasing or leasing a brand-new car, you’ll likely find gap coverage worthwhile, especially if you made a minimal down payment on your vehicle.
 New vehicles depreciate rapidly in the first few years of ownership, potentially leaving the owner with a loan balance that’s higher than the vehicle is worth after an accident or theft.
-Yet auto insurance pays out only the vehicle’s market value.
-With an average monthly cost of a few dollars, gap coverage can save drivers thousands.
-You can cancel gap coverage when you no longer need it.
+Auto insurance only pays out the vehicle’s market value, while gap insurance can save drivers thousands for only a few dollars a month.
+You can also cancel gap coverage if you no longer need it.

 When you’re ready to shop for auto insurance, SoFi can help.
 Our online auto insurance comparison tool lets you see quotes from a network of top insurance providers within minutes, saving you time and hassle.